stevenTerra/docs/docs/Concepts/glossary.md

 ## Terra Station

 Terra's native wallet, swap, governance, and staking platform.
-In Station, you can send, receive, swap, and stake Terra coins.
+In Station, you can send, receive, or swap between Terra stablecoins and Luna.
+Stake Luna in Terra Station to recieve rewards.
 You can also participate in governance and read proposals.
+To get started with Terra station, visit the [Terra Station Tutorial](/Tutorials/Get-started/Terra-Station-desktop.md).
+To stake Luna, visit the [staking tutorial](/Tutorials/Get-started/Terra-Station-desktop.html#stake-luna).

 ## Terrad